 In 1851 he was appointed magistrate for White Horse Plains, and in 1857 he became a member of the Council of Assiniboia.
 During the 1869-1870 insurrection he withdrew to the Qu’Appelle Valley, reappearing in St. François Xavier in April 1870 to warn that “men should now refrain from associating themselves with the murderers of a helpless prisoner.”
 Not surprisingly, the new leaders of Manitoba found him useful.

 He was elected MPP from St. François Xavier in the first elections of December 1870, and in 1872 he was appointed to the North-West Council, where he served until 1887.
 In 1874 he became a member of the executive of the North-West Council, serving actively in treaty negotiations from 1874 to 1876.
 He was one of the founders of the Winnipeg Board of Trade, in 1873.
 His later utility was somewhat limited by his difficulty in speaking English, and by the 1880s events had passed him by.

-He died at St. François Xavier in 1896 and was buried in the St. Francois Xavier Roman Catholic Cemetery.
+He died at St. François Xavier on 24 October 1896 and was buried in the St. Francois Xavier Roman Catholic Cemetery.
 There are scattered papers at the Archives of Manitoba.
 He is commemorated by a plaque in the Medicine Rock Heritage Park in St. Francois Xavier.